 He is a popular choice to defend and prosecute in complicated consumer and criminal cases, representing private individuals, companies and local authorities.
 He is regarded as a tenacious and convincing advocate who fights challenging and occasionally unattractive cases with commitment and resolve.

 Kevin is well known among those that instruct him for his thorough preparation, excellent client skills and his commercial and practical approach in consumer and regulatory cases.
 He is well regarded for his incisive and effective cross–examination, particularly where technical and expert evidence is involved.
 He is at ease in the Court of Appeal, regularly appearing in cases involving complex factual and legal points.

-He is a Level 4 CPS prosecutor (the top grade), and is on the CPS list of Specialist Rape Counsel.
+He is a Level 4 CPS prosecutor (the top grade).
 He has prosecuted and defended in numerous homicide cases, both leading and as a led junior.

 Kevin Barry is the head of the Cybercrime team at 36 Crime.
 He is regularly instructed in some of the most complex (and interesting) cybercrime case.

 His expertise have developed over the past few years since he was instructed for the defence in the very high–profile computer–hacking case of R v Ackroyd and Others (Southwark Crown Court 2013).
 This case involved members of the Lulzsec / Anonymous ‘hacktivist’ groups, who were alleged to have caused in excess of £30 million of loss and damage to international corporations such as News International and Sony, and UK and US state agencies including the CIA.